 The Things That Make All Our Lives Pleasant

 In our experience, many senior housing facilities do not include the basic things that make life pleasant for us all, such as fresh air, natural light, trees and greenery, tranquility, the sound of birds, the sound of flowing water, access to earth and gardens, and the love of a family pet.

 In many ways, this oversight has resulted from the rush to exaggerate the differences between the elderly and everyone else.
-Longhouse Adult Family Homes goes to great lengths to normalize the approach to design and generously supply the “common” things that make our lives pleasant.
+Longhouse Assisted Living Households and Adult Family Homes goes to great lengths to normalize the approach to design and generously supply the “common” things that make our lives pleasant.